Patrick Oberstadt | Aug 07, 2018

 How about when you look for a snack or when you’re looking to buy a TV?

 No?
 Well, that makes sense.
 Sometimes you shop on impulse for quick gratification.
-And sometimes you're on a mission to find that one product you need or simply want to have.
+And sometimes you're on a mission to find that one product you either need or want to have.

 The mindset in which you shop varies per situation.
 So why is it that many marketers approach their online communication with one, flat image of their shoppers?

-Today, I'm going to dispel the common tendency to put the audience before behavior by introducing the Shopping States Framework.
+Today, I'm going to dispel the common tendency where marketers put the audience before behavior by introducing the Shopping States Framework.